-Also, make it a habit to buy stuff from your local store that they get a good cut on (sadly, that is mostly small non-GW hobby supplies and your 0.5-liter cola).
+Also, make it a habit to buy stuff from your local store that they get a good cut on (sadly, that is mostly small non-GW hobby supplies and your soft drinks).

 The amount of grey plastic on sale is staggering.
 Ebay is ok, but I see most success from different Facebook pages.